appwrite/demos-for-vue/example-locale_api/README.md

 A deeper inspection of this code can be found in the comments within it,

-TL:DR: Create a appwrite SDK Instance and initalise it with the endpoint and ProjectID of the project we are working with then export this for usage outside of the file.
+TL:DR: Create a Appwrite SDK Instance and initalise it with the endpoint and ProjectID of the project we are working with.
+Then export this for usage outside of the file.

 ## Creating App.vue